hsf-training/hsf-training-singularity-webpage/_episodes/09-instances.md

 > ## SSH tunneling
 >
-> If you are deploying a service in the machines of your institution (as LXPLUS at CERN) it is likely that you need
+> If you are deploying a service in a cluster of your institution (as LXPLUS at CERN) it is likely that you need
 > SSH tunneling for opening pages served by your service with a web browser.
 A basic port forwarding can be configured as:
 > ```bash
 > ssh -L <port>:localhost:<port> myuser@<server>